 We’re proud of our strong international connections.
 Helping you get an inside perspective on global business is a key part of the programme.
 That’s why we offer a range of opportunities to help you immerse yourself in a country’s business and academic environment, make new contacts and stand out in a competitive job market.
 These include:

-- International Study Tour: We organise an optional International Study Tour to a European destination, typically Switzerland.
+We organise an optional International Study Tour to a European destination (in 2021 we visited Paris).
 This intensive programme takes place over several days, normally in March/April, and offers you a great opportunity to get an ‘inside perspective’ on international business, and to network with key staff within organisations.

 As part of your programme, you have the opportunity to enjoy presentations by academics and practitioners within your chosen area of interest.
 Past speakers have included representatives of major global multinationals and leading academics, providing an ideal opportunity to gain practical knowledge and progressive insight.